PietroCiaccio/ExchangeMigration/USAGE.md

 Once all mailboxes have been migrated you will need to perform Exchange Organizational level post migration tasks.
 This is out of scope of EM.

-***Always make sure you test everything in a test environment first and you are happy with the results before using in production***
+***Always make sure you test everything in a test environment first and you are happy with the results before using in production.***